 The legal principles and rationale justifying the opinion of the Court

-The Chief Justice of the Student Court shall notify the Student Senate of any upcoming case no later than the Senate meeting before the case is heard.
+The Chief Justice of the Student Court shall notify the Student Senate of any upcoming case no later than the Student Senate meeting before the case is heard.

 The Chief Justice shall provide an orientation for all new Justices that join the Student Court.